JesseFarebro/distributional-sr/README.md

 To run the local Aim server you can simply run: `pdm run aim` and then navigate to the provided URL.

 ## Citation
+If you build on our work or find it useful, please cite it using the following bibtex.

 ```bibtex
 @article{wiltzer2024dsm,